-SPSY 738 - CBT in the School: Practicum
+SPSY 738 - CBT Applications I credits

 This course is designed to integrate clinical application with theory.
 This practicum experience is provided in conjunction with SPSY 636 and SPSY 637.
 Skills will be developed through case conceptualization presentation and discussion of actual cases.
 This course provides an opportunity to complete a minimum of 50 hours of supervised practical experience in cognitive behavior therapy.